TrickWithAKnife/ATT-Quest-Manager/README.md

 # ATT-Quest-Manager
-The early version of a tool for Quest ATT servers.
+CJ's ATT Quest Manager -  an application to help users with working with prefabs, along with other functionality.

+This is still the early days, so more in-depth guides and new functionality are on their way.

-To use, enter your account name, password and server ID into Login.txt.
+To use, download the .zip, extract, enter your account name, password and server ID into Login.txt.
-Make sure someone is on your server when you try to connect, otherwise the connect will fail and the application will close.
+Make sure someone is on your server when you try to connect, otherwise the connection will fail and the application will close.

 Any requests or bug reports?
 DM  CJ (Siege)#8147  on Discord.
+Please be patient.

 This was inspired by The Prefabulator by Twidge - a vastly superior tool that works for ATT PC servers.

-As this is the early days it's very barebones, but I hope to add functionality and pretty it up over time.